BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Therefore, it has to channel desires into products.
 But desire is not only something that is just there.
 It is also something that has to be produced.
-While capital organizes the flows of energy for the *desiring machine*, desiring control machanisms (fueled by capital) establish new frontiers to conquer.
+While capital organizes the flows of energy for the *desiring machine*, desiring control mechanisms (fueled by capital) establish new frontiers to conquer.
 And one of the frontiers is, of course, the *unconscious*;
 a discovery established by *Edward Bernays* in his book *Propaganda* and later further analysed in his essay *The Engineering of Consent*.